mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-intro/item.en.md

 In this short series I will be guiding you on how to implement a neural network from scratch, so that you really understand how they work.
+By the time we are done, your network will be able to read images of handwritten digits and identify them correctly, among other things.

 It is incredible that nowadays you can just install tensorflow or pytorch or any other machine learning framework, and with just a couple of lines you can train